Student Government Association (SGA)

 The CASC Multi-Media Club runs the CASC Viking Radio station (KVIK Radio 88.7).
-They produce podcasts, radio shows, video content, short films, school magazine, etc. Multi-Media Club aims to promote the appreciation of of all forms of entertainment, news, and various other kinds of media within the state of Oklahoma.
+They produce podcasts, radio shows, video content, short films, school magazine, etc. Multi-Media Club aims to promote the appreciation of all forms of entertainment, news, and various other kinds of media across the Poteau campus of CASC.
 Along with day to day operations of KVIK Radio the Multi-Media Club also hosts various film screenings on the CASC Campus.

 Baptist Collegiate Ministries

 This organization contributes to the spiritual life of the students at Carl Albert State College.
 Located in a building constructed just off campus by the Leflore Baptist Association and Southern Baptist Convention of Oklahoma, its activities are open to students of all denominations and faiths.

 Sponsor: Paul Marshall

 The Purpose of Outdoor Vikes shall be to educate and facilitate the students with the enjoyment of the outdoors, such as; fishing, hunting, hiking, camping, etc.